GonnyTech/FitnessTrackerPro/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.
+If you have ideas for new features or improvements, feel free to open an issue or submit a pull request. # FitnessTrackerPro